 You will find village women in colorful headscarves, but you’ll also find city women wearing mini-skirts so mini that you might be wondering if someone ran out of fabric.
 Audrey always kept her legs and shoulders covered and wore a head scarf in a few parts of Turkmenistan and Uzbekistan, partly to fit in and partly to help with the fierce heat and sunshine.
 Local women absolutely loved this and Audrey and her headscarf became an attraction and a point of tea, conversation and connection.
 We met several solo female travelers in Central Asia and they felt the same.

-Recommended Reading for Central Asia
+Recommended Reading and Resources for Central Asia

 - Central Asia Lonely Planet Guide: Although the section on security and harassment in this guidebook did freak us out a bit before our trip, we did find the city maps, historical background, and general information about logistics useful.